dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ### - Readability and performance

-Some might be more readable, but performance takes a hit, others might be more flexible, but again performance takes a hit.
-While loops might be fast, but can be even faster depending on how and where they are used when it comes to defining what the expressions are for figuring out of looping should continue or not, and if the break and continue keywords are used within them.
+Some options for looping over the contents of an object might be more readable, others might be or more flexible with a greater number of objects, but performance takes a hit.
+While loops might be fast, and can be even faster depending on how and where they are used when it comes to defining what the expressions are for figuring out of looping should continue or not.
+In addition the break and continue keywords can be used in the body of the loop in some ways that can help for a loop to run along even faster, but often might end up being a lengthly block of code that might prove to be a littler harder to follow as there is not much of anything being abstracted away.

 ### - ECMA rev5 compliant methods and Array forEach backward support